flempriere/C-Programming-Language-2nd-Edition-Exercises/README.md

-# The C Programming Language - 2nd Edition.
+# The C Programming Language - 2nd Edition

 This repository contains code fragments, notes and exercises from [The C Programming Language - 2nd Edition, by Kernighan and Ritche](https://www.cs.princeton.edu/~bwk/cbook.html).